National Concert Hall

 The National Concert Hall (NCH) (An Ceoláras Náisiúnta) is a national cultural institution, sometimes described as "the home of music in Ireland".
-It comprises the actual concert hall operation, which in various chambers hosts over 1,000 events each year, as well as Ireland's National Symphony Orchestra and three choirs: the National Symphony Chorus, Cor na nOg and Cor Linn.
+It comprises the actual concert hall operation, which in various chambers hosts over 1,000 events each year, as well as a full orchestra, National Symphony Orchestra Ireland, and three choirs: National Symphony Chorus Ireland, NCH Cór na nÓg and NCH Cór Linn.

 Originally built for the Dublin International Exhibition of Arts and Manufactures of 1865, the structure was converted into the central building of University College Dublin (UCD) at the foundation of the National University of Ireland in 1908.
 When UCD began to relocate to a new campus at Belfield in the 1960s, part of the building was converted, and reopened as the NCH in 1981.

-As a national cultural institution, the NCH falls under the aegis of the Irish Government’s Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, as such, is grant-aided by the Irish Government.
+As a national cultural institution, the NCH falls under the aegis of the Irish Government’s Department of Culture, Communications and Sport, and as such is grant-aided by the government.
 The NCH is a statutory corporate body, with a management team, and a Government-appointed Board.